> The Watersons > Songs > The Ploughboy / The Khaki and the Blue

 There are only five known published sound recordings from the oral tradition, the other four being—Freda Palmer (Oxon), George Spicer (Sussex) on MTCD309-10, Fred Whiting (Suffolk) on Veteran VT102, and Gordon Syrett (Suffolk) on Vintage 001.

 Roy Harris sang The Scarlet and the Blue in 1979 on his Fellside album The Rambling Soldier.
+He noted:

 Roy Last of Mendlesham Green, Suffolk, sang The Scarlet and the Blue in 1983 to John Howson.
 This recording was published on the Veteran cassette and CD of traditional music-making from Mid-Suffolk, Many a Good Horseman.
+John Howson noted:

 Jossy ‘Pop’ Mainprize sang The Jolly Old Ploughboy at BBC Radio Humberside in April 1989.
-This recording was included in 2018 on the Musical Traditions album of Robert Leng and Jossy ‘Pop’ Mainprize with Jim Eldon, Songs and Tales from Flamborough Head.
+This recording was included in 2018 on the Musical Traditions album of Robert Leng and Jossy ‘Pop’ Mainprize with Jim Eldon, Songs and Tales From Flamborough Head.
 Jim Eldon noted:

 The Jolly Old Ploughboy, Jossy’s solo, was a favourite with farm workers and much sung by the East Yorkshire Regiment in the first world war.